 In a letter dated January 25, 1817, James Forten later described the meeting in some detail to Paul Cuffee.
 Forten wrote that “not one sole [sic] was in favor of going to Africa.”
 Forten then added that although he personally believed that “they will never become a people until they com [sic] out from amongst the white people,” he nonetheless concluded that since the overwhelming majority of men were opposed to colonization, he and the other leaders would remain silent.
 Eight months later on August 10, 1817, at a second mass colonization meeting, Forten and the Black leaders who had previously endorsed the ACS and Cuffee plans, now came out in opposition to colonization.
 They remained publicly opposed for the rest of their lives.

-The January 1817 gathering of African American men became more than the first African American protest meeting on U.S. soil.
+The January 1817 gathering of African American men became more than a major African American protest meeting on U.S. soil.
 It is an early example of what a people can accomplish when they are so united, determined, and fearless that they are willing to challenge their adversaries and their own traditional leadership.
 In one loud voice the Black men of 1817 foiled a slaveholder scheme supported by a semi-government organization to exile them from their homeland, the land of their birth.
 Their unanimous vote also sent a clear message to their own leaders that they stood resolutely with their loved ones still in chains, not the slaveholders.

 These Black Philadelphians of 1817 also publicly declared their claim on the United States.
 As far as they were concerned, this was their land as well.
 They recalled that many of their kinsmen where among the 6,800 men who had fought and died in its revolution on the Patriot side, and an even larger number had been killed fighting with the British.
 Those Black men on each side fought not for independence or the continuation of empire, but for the principle of freedom in the abstract and, as importantly, for their own physical liberation.

 Eventually anti-colonization sentiment spread across Black America.
-Although there were recurring colonization or Back-to-Africa movements—in the 1840s, the 1880s (when, by this point, the ACS was controlled by African Americans), most notably in the early 1920s with Marcus Garvey’s Universal Negro Improvement Association, and the 1960s—African Americans have generally continued to adhere to the sentiment of the Black men who met in January 1817 in Philadelphia.
+Although there were recurring colonization or Back-to-Africa movements — in the 1840s, the 1880s (when, by this point, the ACS was controlled by African Americans), most notably in the early 1920s with Marcus Garvey’s Universal Negro Improvement Association, and the 1960s — African Americans have generally continued to adhere to the sentiment of the Black men who met in January 1817 in Philadelphia.

 The historic January 1817 meeting in Philadelphia and the Ferguson protests 197 years later are both teachable moments.
 African Americans in Ferguson, Missouri, and eventually all across the nation, created the Black Lives Matter movement to raise awareness about police brutality.
 Both Philadelphia and Ferguson are reminders of what a united people can accomplish even if it means defying their own leadership.